Rifles are just tools. .

 image: Oleg Volk

-And please always remember the four rules of gun safety!
+Please always remember the four rules of firearm safety!

 Rule # 1.
 Treat all guns as if they are loaded.
 Always check the gun before handling.

 Rule # 2.
 Never let the muzzle of a gun point at anything you do not want to destroy or kill – always point the gun in a safe direction.

 Rule # 3.
 Keep your finger straight along the receiver and off the trigger, unless you have aimed your gun and are ready to shoot.

 Rule # 4.
 Be absolutely sure of your target, and what is behind it.